Rolling Stones drummer Charlie Watts dead at 80: 'Heartbeat of the band'

-Charlie Watts, The Rolling Stones' drummer for over 50 years, died Tuesday at age 80 in London.
-While his cause of death was not stated, the band announced in early August that Watts would not be joining their upcoming US tour after undergoing a successful medical procedure.
+Charlie Watts, drummer of The Rolling Stones for more than 50 years, died Tuesday at age 80 in London.
+While the cause of death wasn't released, the band announced in early August Watts wouldn't be joining their upcoming US tour after undergoing a successful medical procedure.
 Watts was treated for throat cancer in 2004.

 "Charlie was a cherished husband, father and grandfather, and also as a member of The Rolling Stones one of the greatest drummers of his generation," the band said in a tweet.